Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 ``sudo -H pip3 install --extra-index-url https://nexus.mukit.at/repository/odoo/simple odoo11-addon-muk-utils``

 Once the installation has been successfully completed, the app is already in the correct folder.
-Log on to your Odoo server and go to the Apps menu.
+Log on to your Godo server and go to the Apps menu.
 Trigger the debug mode and update the list by clicking on the "Update Apps List" link.
 Now install the module by clicking on the install button.